 3. Red Paper Wasp

-This species of wasp is red and black in color and has an abdomen that is covered with white hair.
+This species of wasp is red and black and has an abdomen covered with white hair.

 Norton’s Giant Ichneumon Wasp is a type of wasp that can be found in Iowa.
-It is one of the largest species of ichneumon wasps, with females reaching up to 2 inches in length.
+It is one of the largest species of ichneumon wasps, with females reaching up to 2 inches long.

-This wasp species is an important pollinator and is also beneficial in controlling pest populations.
+This wasp species is an important pollinator and beneficial in controlling pest populations.

 Its long antennae help locate its prey, which consists mostly of wood-boring beetle larvae.